Kequc/kequtest/readme.md

 ## Spies

-Rudimentary spy can be found at `util.spy` where the parameter given is a function to spy on, if you want to know what your spy was called with use `mySpy.calls`.
+Rudimentary spying can be found at `util.spy` where the parameter given is a function to spy on, if you want to know what your spy was called with use `calls`.

 ```javascript
 const mySpy = util.spy(() => 'hi there');